1D vs 2D barcode: Which one is better for your business?

 2D barcodes, on the other hand, may only be read by an imager.

-In addition to holding more information, 2D barcodes will also be very small, making them useful for marking objects impractical with 1D barcode labels.
+In addition to holding more information, 2D barcodes will also be very small, making them useful for marking impractical objects with 1D barcode labels.

 Applications of 1D and 2D